abadi199/intl-phone-input/README.md

 ## Configuration

-You can do some customization to this IntlPhoneInput passing a custom `Config` value to the  `IntlPhoneInput.intlPhoneInput` view function.
+You can do some customization to this IntlPhoneInput passing a custom `Config` value to the  `IntlPhoneInput.input` view function.

 Here's a list of configurable properties:
 - `namespace`: namespace for `elm-css`